astramieri/oci-ai-foundations/docs/sequence_models.md

 RNN does not perform that well when it comes to capturing long term dependencies.
 This is due to the vanishing gradients problem, which is overcome by using LSTM model.

+*Machine Translation involves translating a sentence or a sequence of text from one language to another, which is essentially a sequence-to-sequence problem.
+In the Many-to-Many RNN architecture, the network takes a sequence of inputs and produces a sequence of outputs.
+In the context of machine translation, this means it can take a sequence of words or tokens in one language as input and generate a corresponding sequence of words or tokens in another language as output.*

 ## Long Short-Term Memory (LSTM)

 Long Short-Term Memory (LSTM), works by using a specialized memory cell and a gating mechanisms to capture long term dependencies in the sequential data.